 Data Sources

 Full transparency on every data source that powers y.school.
-Student scores and government data are always kept separate.
+Student scores, government data, and Yscore are always kept separate.

-Every school profile on y.school combines two completely independent data streams.
+Every school profile on y.school combines three completely independent data streams.
 They are displayed together for context but never mixed in calculations.

 Student Scores